That comparison helps only up to a point.

 That broader role is one reason synagogues have remained so central to Jewish life across many countries, languages, and denominations.

-A synagogue is not only a worship space
+A synagogue is a worship space and more

 Britannica defines a synagogue as a community house of worship that also serves for assembly and study.
 That broader definition matters because it corrects a common outsider mistake.
-A synagogue is not simply a room where clergy lead services.
+A synagogue is more than a room where clergy lead services.
 It is part of the infrastructure of Jewish communal life.

 This helps explain why synagogues often host classes, holiday events, community meetings, life-cycle ceremonies, and charitable coordination in addition to prayer.